Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis

 \subsection{Contrastive Learning in NLP}

 Contrastive learning has emerged as a powerful technique for learning discriminative sentence representations.
 Methods like SimCSE \cite{gao2021simcse} and its supervised variants have demonstrated that optimizing the InfoNCE loss can effectively pull semantically similar sentences together while pushing apart dissimilar ones, creating a more uniform and aligned embedding space.

-However, directly applying standard contrastive learning to fine-grained ABSA introduces a critical bottleneck: the \textit{false-negative collision} problem.
+However, applying standard contrastive learning to fine-grained ABSA introduces a critical limitation: erroneous in-batch repulsion of same-class samples.
 In aspect-level datasets, sentences frequently share the exact same aspect category and sentiment polarity.
 Standard contrastive objectives, which are primarily designed for instance discrimination, erroneously treat these same-class samples in a batch as negative pairs, forcing them apart \cite{wei2025consistent}.
 This aggressive repulsion destroys intra-aspect cohesion and causes spatial collapse.
 Unlike previous works that attempt to re-weight negative samples, our framework introduces a dynamic \textit{Anti-collision Mask} that structurally preserves essential semantic cohesion while expanding the inter-polarity margin.